 Knowledge on improved dairy practices

 Knowledge is the fact or condition of being aware of something, acquaintance with or understanding of a sequence, art or technique, familiarity gained through experience or association.
 Data presented in Table 2 reveal that majority (48.00% ) of the dairy farmers were processing medium level of knowledge on improved dairy farming practices followed by low (30.00 %) level of knowledge on improved dairy farming practices.
-Mali et al (2014) also reported the majority of farmers in medium category of knowledge on improved dairy practices.
+Mali et. al (2014) also reported the majority of farmers in medium category of knowledge on improved dairy practices.

 Adoption of improved dairy farming practices

 The level of adoption of improved dairy farming practices was investigated and presented in Table 2 which depicts that majority (52.00%)of the farmers were in medium category of adoption followed by high level of adoption (28.00%) and dairy farmers with low level of adoption were 20.00%.
-The results are in conformity with Panday et al (2024), Mali et al (2014).
+The results are in conformity with Panday et. al (2024), Mali et. al (2014).

 Access to Resources and Support Services